disraptor/disraptor/README.md

   },

   updateProperties() {
-    return this.getProperties('name');
+    return this.createProperties();
   }
 });
 ```

 The two methods `createProperties` and `updateProperties` need to be implemented in that model.
 At the moment, I’m unsure what the purpose of these methods is.
 However, I can tell that they need to return an object with all the properties that are supposed to be transferred to the server when calling `pet.save()`.
+Therefor, the to implementations can often be identical.

 ### Server-side Controller